iByrs/TapBall/README.md

 starting out the application is really easy.
 There are two files inside the directory:
     + build.sh:
-      +let you build the docker image of the application (you need to do it only the first time).
+      + let you build the docker image of the application (you need to do it only the first time).
     + docker-compose.yml
-      +let you run the application.
+      + let you run the application.
 ## Note to read before running the application:
 There are small steps you must do before running the application:
 1) Choose the match: